-2. i.MX RT1050 Flashloader
+2 i.MX RT1050 Flashloader

-2.1.
-Obtaining the i.MX RT1050 Flashloader
+2.1 Obtaining the i.MX RT1050 Flashloader

 NXP provides the Flashloader package on the official website.
-Download this Flashloader package for the i.MX RT1050 MCU and the MIMXRT1050-EVK board.
+Download the Flashloader package for the i.MX RT1050 MCU and the MIMXRT1050-EVK board from i.MX RT1050 Evaluation Kit.